-This year, on Chinese New Year I made a chicken and vegetable chow mein recipe that I learned from my friend C many, many years ago.
+This year, on Chinese New Year I made a chicken and vegetable chow mein recipe that I learned from my friend C many, many years ago (her recipe is below).
 My Mom used to make chow mein for us growing up, and while I enjoyed it, I actually prefer my friend C’s recipe much better, and not surprisingly my Mom has said that she likes this recipe better too.

 Sometimes it’s OK to let go of old traditions and start new ones.